 - Lack of motivation

-Each cause needs a different approach, so let’s see each one on its own.
-If it’s difficult to find out which ones make you procrastinate, read about all of them.
-At least one of them will make you say: “Yep, that’s me!”.
+Each reason needs a different approach, and believe me, at least one of them will make you say: “Yep, that’s me!”.

-But let’s say that you don’t get anything useful from failing, all right?
+But let’s say you don’t get anything useful from failing, all right?
 If you don’t try, you’ve already failed.
-So how does this help you?
+How does this help you?

-So obviously, we don’t fear failure per se.
+Obviously, we don’t fear failure per se.
 Otherwise, we’d try our best not to fail.
 We fear that we’ll get rejected.
-That someone else will judge our work or even us and find us lacking.
+That someone else will judge our work – or even us – and find us lacking.

 How To Fight It